basilysf1709/golos/README.md

 # Golos

 Golos is an extremely lightweight Wispr Flow alternative.
-Hold a hotkey, speak, release — your words get pasted.
+Hold a hotkey, speak, release, and your words get pasted.

 ## Install